Goetia Tarot - Dark Edition - tarot meets demonology in black and white

 How does this deck differ from a classic Rider-Waite-Smith deck?

 The structure is the same: 22 Major Arcana and 56 Minor Arcana.
 The difference lies in the imagery and symbolism.
-Where RWS relies on everyday scenes and recognisable figures, this deck uses iconography rooted in the goetic tradition.
-Each card refers to a specific demon or spirit from the Lesser Key of Solomon.
+Where the Rider-Waite-Smith deck relies on recognisable everyday scenes, every card here refers to a specific entity from the Ars Goetia.
+Colour is entirely absent.